crcx/parable/REFERENCE.md

     number quote -

+Primitive.
+Execute the specified quotation the specified number of times.

 ## invoke

     quote -

+Primitive.
+Execute the specified quotation.

 ## dip

     value quote - value

+Primitive.
+Remove value from the stack and execute the quotation.
+When execution completes restore the value.

 ## sip

     value quote - value

+Primitive.
+Execute the quotation.
+When execution completes, restore a copy of the value to the stack.

 ## bi